David Drake (Ffotogallery) – Land/Sea Catalogue Introduction 2017

 Pantmaenog Forest, Mynydd Preseli, Wales

 Pantmaenog Forest is not really a forest at all.
 It is an area of the Preseli Hills in The Pembrokeshire Coast National Park allocated for the ‘manufacture’ of Sitka Spruce, a fast growing north American soft wood tree used for construction and commercial building.
 The trees are planted a few feet apart and once mature create a dense silent vertical mass that prevents very little light from entering the forest floor.
 The result is very little biodiversity at soil level and virtually no birdlife in the upper canopy.
-Any carbon sequested from the growth of these trees is outweighed by the loss of carbon in the growing process, as it requires draining the land first which in turn causes the soil to dry out and release carbon into the atmosphere.
+Any carbon sequestered from the growth of these trees is outweighed by the loss of carbon in the growing process, as it requires draining the land first which in turn causes the soil to dry out and release carbon into the atmosphere.
 This form of monoculture dominates uplands throughout the UK and is not only harmful to the environment but has few wider benefits for it’s surrounding communities.
-The owners of these ‘business assets’ often live far away and rarely visit the land to observe the bleakness they have created.

 In Clear Felling, 2017, I wanted to capture the devastation caused by the ripping out of the trees from the soil.
 This ‘harvesting’ happens in 30 year cycles and leaves some trees stripped but still standing creating an horizon and atmosphere reminiscent of a first world war battlefield.
 In Bog Cotton 1 and 2, 2019 my interest lies in the way the disrupted ground fights back, sprouting green shoots, mosses and wild flowers.
 A ‘temporary garden’ emerges as the ground previously starved of light rewilds itself.
 Unfortunately, this revitalised surface only lasts a few years as the new Spruce saplings turn into mature trees blocking out the light again.
 Slowly the forest floor returns to a dark lifeless empty place.